 I wondered if he had also noticed, so I brought it up.

 Me: Hey Aram, you haven’t nursed mommy in long time.

 Me: What made you decide to stop?

 Me: Well, that is a great reason.

 And that was that.

 Although the weaning process was not very profound for … Keep Reading!!!

 NOTE: Anthropologists no longer refer to any society or group of people as being “primitive” or “savage” or “barbaric” – people who have very simple technological resources may nonetheless be quite sophisticated in terms of religion, philosophy, kinship systems, art, music, etc. Therefore, please excuse the following authors for using the terminology of their day.

 Examples of societies where children nurse for many years.

 Brian and I went with the kids to see Disneynature’s Chimpanzee on opening day.
 It’s really no surprise that we loved it.
 We knew it was going to show the story of a dominant male adopting an orphaned chimp (which was truly beautiful).
 What surprised me was how eloquently the documentary covered the topic of breastfeeding.
 Oscar, the three-year-old chimpanzee, was shown breastfeeding with his mother throughout the day.
-The narrator explained that Oscar eats … Keep Reading!!!
+The narrator explained that Oscar eats solid food, but is not … Keep Reading!!!